 "Any bump that is warm, swollen, painful, or leaks pus may be a severe deeper infection that needs oral antibiotics," Dr. Sonam Yadav, a physician and medical director of Juverne Clinic, tells Bustle.
 So go get that thing checked ASAP.

 It could be an infected pimple or a more serious condition known as cellulitis, which is a potentially dangerous skin infection that occurs when a crack or cut in the skin allows bacteria to enter.
 In more extreme cases, the bacteria can spread throughout your body so don’t ignore it.

 9. Not Normal: Moles That Are Changing Shape

-These tiny parasites can live in your furniture and tend to bite while you're asleep.
-You might not see them, but you'll likely spot the aftermath, which can include red and itchy bite marks that often go in a line.
-If you're allergic, you might even break out in blisters or hives.
+Another big fan of the butt?
+Bedbugs.
+These tiny parasites can live in your furniture — like your bed or couch — and tend to bite while you're asleep.
+You might not see them, but you'll likely spot the aftermath of red and itchy bite marks that tend to go in straight a line.

-11. Not Normal: A Rash That Is Spreading
+11. Not Normal: A Rash That’s Spreading

-Dr. Neal Schultz, a board-certified dermatologist
+Dr. Purvisha Patel, board-certified dermatologist

 Dr. Tsippora Shainhouse MD, FAAD, board-certified dermatologist

 Dr. Sonam Yadav, physician and medical director